jd1771/paint-algorithm/README.md

 ## Instructions

 - Compile the A6Tester tool using the command "javac A6tester.java"
-- Run the tool using the command "java A6Tester <image path>"
+- Run the tool using the command "java A6Tester "image path" "